gabrielblain/SPIChanges/README.md

 extreme drought events, as definied by the SPI classification system, caused by the changes in rainfall patterns.

+Model.Drought: Year to year changes in the expected frequency of moderate, severe and extreme drought events.

 ## Example 2

 Using only linear non-stationary parametric models to assess the